How to Assemble RTA Wall Cabinets

 4. Finish assembling & add shelves.
 Add the back panel with the unfinished side facing out (it will fit into grooves nicely).
 Tighten all remaining cam locks and wipe off any excess glue.
 Install shelf clips and slide in the cabinet shelf.
 It should fit snugly.
 You’re done!

-After you’ve assembled your wall cabinets, it’s time to mount them to your wall.
+Now your RTA wall cabinets are ready to install.
 There are various tutorials for this online, but you can always consult a professional contractor for further help.
 Below are the very basic steps for mounting cabinets to your wall.

 Measure the space from the floor up to the cabinets, taking into consideration the base cabinets, counter tops and more (if they aren’t already installed).
 Using a level and a pencil, mark a line on the wall where your cabinets will end.
 Use a stud finder and mark them so you know where to drill.
 Most people secure a ledger board to the wall for support and screw it into the marked studs to support the cabinet’s weight temporarily.
 Install the cabinets on the ledger board and secure them into the wall at the studs.